JeffDarchuk/SitecoreSidekick/README.md

 ### Other Audit Log Configuration Options

 Backups and record duration can be configured in the `zSCSAuditLog.config` file.

+* keepRecords: Number of days to keep audit log records
+* keepBackups: Number of days to keep backup files (Lucene only)

+#### Lucene:
 It is recommended that you keep only what would be useful as due to the volume of data collected, these logs can get get large on a site with a high number of events if keeping logs for more than a week.

+#### SQL:
+If using SQL mode, a lot of data can be stored before performance is impacted.
+Consider setting `keepRecords` to 180 (keep 180 days of data).

 Additional events can be tracked using additional onSaved nodes.
 Note that new registered events need to have a unique id assigned to it and while it’s not required a unique color would be preferable from a user experience standpoint.